osneh/coincidenceanalysis/README.md

 ```
 cd ../
 ```
-provide your picmic Input-file in ascii format and your Output directory source run.bat inFilePicmic OutDir
+provide yours picmic and Sampic Input-files (in ascii format) and your Output directory source run.bat *inFilePicmic* *inFileSampic* *OutDir*

 for instance,
 ```